Table of Contents[Hide][Show]

 - Focus on foods with healthy fats, such as avocados and salmon.

-- Eat healthy and lean proteins, such as grass-fed beef or chicken.
+- Eat healthy and lean proteins, such as grass-fed beef, organic tofu, and beans, peas, and lentils.

 - Stuff your plate with leafy greens.